Areas of expertise

 - Dhoot MH, Fan IS & Avdelidis N (2021) Requirements for designing a robotic system for aircraft wing fuel tank inspection.
 In: 6th European Conference of the Prognostics and Health Management Society (PHME21), Virtual Event, 28 June - 2 July 2021.

 - Dhoot MK, Fan IS & Skaf Z (2020) Review of robotic systems for aircraft inspection.
-In: TESConf 2020 - 9th International Conference on Through-life Engineering Services, Online, 3-4 November 2020.
+In: TESConf 2020: 9th International Conference on Through-life Engineering Services, Virtual Event: Host: Cranfield University, 3-4 November 2020.